-This document discusses computer viruses and how they differ from trojans, worms, and hoaxes.
+This article discusses computer viruses and how they differ from trojans, worms, and hoaxes.

 A computer virus is a small program written to alter the way a computer operates, without the permission or knowledge of the user.
 A virus must meet two criteria: